 If you're wondering what specific type of workouts can help with digestion, lower-intensity exercise, such as the following three workouts, generally offer the best benefits, both in the short and long term.

 Because yoga involves bending, folding, arching, stretching and twisting the torso, it can have profound benefits on a person's digestion, says Kelly Clifton Turner, registered yoga teacher and director of education at YogaSix.

-"All of those actions manipulate the internal organs, including the stomach and intestines, which can help 'move things along,' so to speak," says Clifton Turner.
+"All of those actions manipulate your internal organs, including your stomach and intestines, which can help 'move things along,' so to speak," she says.
 "That's one of the many reasons hearing someone break wind in class is not an uncommon occurrence."

-Clifton Turner recommends a few particular poses that can help, whether performed at home or at the studio:
+Turner recommends these particular poses that can help, whether performed at home or at the studio: